Heather Triezenberg, Ph.D.

 B.S.
 Fisheries and Wildlife Management, 2002, Michigan State University

-Dr. Triezenberg is a graduate of the Great Lakes Leadership Academy Advancement Program focusing on leading for the common good.
-Heather is currently the chair (2021-2022) for the Assembly of Sea Grant Extension Program Leaders and a member of the National Estuarine Research Reserve System Board Science Collaborative Advisory Board.
-She has received numerous honors and awards, including the Association of Natural Resource Extension Professionals gold award for a referred journal article, NASA-MSU for early career scholars fellowship, and MSU Extension meritorious service award.
+Heather is a graduate of the Great Lakes Leadership Academy Advancement Program focusing on leading for the common good.
+She is past chair (2021-2022) of the Assembly of Sea Grant Extension Program Leaders, which included being a liaison to NOAA’s National Sea Grant Advisory Board, the Sea Grant Association Network Advisory Council, and ex-officio member of the Sea Grant Association Program Mission Committee.
+She previously served as chair-elect (2019-2020) and an at-large member (2016-2017) of the Assembly of Sea Grant Extension Program Leaders.
+Heather was a member of the National Estuarine Research Reserve System Board Science Collaborative Advisory Board from 2017-2022.
+She has received numerous honors and awards, including the Association of Natural Resource Extension Professionals gold award for a referred journal article, NASA-MSU for early career scholars fellowship, and a MSU Extension meritorious service award.

-Evaluation of Extension Programming: Center for Great Lakes Literacy shipboard science workshop; Water School for Municipal Leaders
+- Evaluation of Extension Programming: Center for Great Lakes Literacy shipboard science workshop.

 Publications (nee Van Den Berg):